pprunty/manim-interactive/README.md

 # Using the Makefile

-The Makefile includes several commands to streamline your workflow and is a wrapper around the `manimgl` cli.
-To see a list of available commands, run:
+The Makefile provides shortcuts for common tasks.
+To see available commands, run:

 ```bash
 make --help